denoland/manual/getting_started/first_steps.md

 The `ReadableStream.pipeTo(writable)` method here actually makes no more than the necessary kernel→userspace→kernel copies.
-That is, the same memory from which data is read from the file, is written to stdout.
+That is, the same memory from which data is read from the file is written to stdout.
 This illustrates a general design goal for I/O streams in Deno.

 Again, here, we need to give --allow-read access to the program.